flimflam-austin/hugo-cms-test/content/quick_reads/20180327-18-03-26-remington-goes-bust/index.md

       are less motivated.
     _key: card-3-69b70be3-dfb7-4c3b-a38a-e11146fca017
   - order: 3
+    useCheckmark: false
     body: >-
       ## Fact Check: AR-15

-      * “AR” does **NOT** stand for “automatic rifle” or “assault rifle.”
+      * “AR” does**NOT** stand for “automatic rifle” or “assault rifle.”

       * AR = stands for ArmaLite.

       * AR-15 = a specific model of a semi-auto rifle produced by ArmaLite.
-      Other gun makers have their own model numbers for similar style weapons.A **Though often used as a general term, an ‘AR’ is a specific gun by a specific company.A**
+      Other gun makers have their own model numbers for similar style weapons.A**Though often used as a general term, an ‘AR’ is a specific gun by a specific company.A**
     _key: card-4-660a3ef4-78dd-4214-a252-5c0955c1a969
   - order: 4
+    useCheckmark: true
     body: >-
       Remington reportedly secured $300M in loans from U.S. banks to proceed through bankruptcy.
 Can the company be saved?
 Some smaller gun dealers say